The history of Chinatown, USA is a complicated one.

 Chinatown, USA and Food

-One of the most visible stamps of their cultural contributions is in the restaurant world.
+By the 1950s and 1960s, “going for Chinese” was “a thing,” particularly in metropolitan areas.
 Today, some sources say there is a Chinese restaurant or two in nearly every American town.
 Chinatowns themselves, some 50 or so across America, provide a cultural touchstone in some communities and a hot tourist destination in others.
 New York City boasts the largest Chinatowns—including robust ones in Flushing, Queens, Sunset Park, Brooklyn, and downtown Manhattan—and the largest Chinese population of any city outside of Asia.